sivakumargampala/docker-calculator-services/README.md

 ### Square Service App

-1. Each application has its own github repo.
+1. Each application has its own github repo.For example square-service url is given below.
-- Example : square-service
 - https://github.com/sivakumargampala/square-service.git
 2. Open new instance in docker playground.
 3. Clone github repo by executing below command .
 Once clone is succesful you will be able to see the square-service directory.